pyanfield/WSChart/Readme.md

 Other
 ------------------------
-You can contact me with mail 'pyanfield at gmail.com'. if you use SinaWeibo, you can follow @pyanfield.
+You can contact me with mail 'pyanfield at gmail.com', or follow @pyanfield on SinaWeibo.